netidx/netidx-book/src/overview.md

 # Overview of Netidx

-Netidx, in a small nutshell, is a library, protocol, and server that facilitates publishing the value of a variable in one program on one computer and consuming it in another program on another computer.
-There are a lot of details, but making that transaction as easy as possible while still being secure and performant is the essential goal.
+Netidx is a library, protocol, and server that facilitates publishing the value of a variable in one program and consuming it in another program, possibly on another computer.
+There are a lot of details, but making that transaction as easy as possible, while still being secure and performant is the essential goal.

 ## The Namespace